Caedesium/CareerSim3/README.md

+# Sample Report
-# Here is an example of some work I did pentesting a network.
+Here is an example of some work I did pentesting a network.
 #
-# This was the report that I ended up with after the exercise.
+This was the report that I ended up with after the exercise.
-# For more questions talk to Jason!
+For more questions talk to Jason!